CybersecurityPaladin/SOC-L1-questions/README.md

 **Encryption:** the process of converting readable information into an unreadable using cryptographic algorithms and keys

 <ins>**53: Salted Hashes**</ins>
-is a cryptographic hash produced by applying a hash function to a password combined with a unique random value (salt).
+is a hash produced by applying a hash function to a password combined with a unique random value (salt).
 For generate different hash outputs.

 <ins>**54: Static and dynamic malware analysis**</ins>
 **Static Analysis:** It is the approach of analyzing malicious software by reverse engineering methods without running them. by decompiling/disassembling